 Alternate-day fasting, 16:8, 5:2, leangains – they’re all types of intermittent fasting.
-The whole world and it’s dog are going barmy for intermittent fasting, with claims of weight loss, blood glucose control, and even warding off chronic health conditions like Alzheimer’s disease.
+The whole world and it’s dog are going barmy for intermittent fasting, with claims of weight loss and blood glucose control.

 Although research generally supports intermittent fasting in terms of weight loss, the latest research from a group at the University of São Paulo1 suggests that fasting may actually impair the action of insulin – the sugar-regulating hormone – potentially increasing risk of diabetes.

 So, is it about time you got with the program and tried your hand at intermittent fasting?
 Or, along with the rest, is it just another doomed-to-fail fad diet to throw in the bad ideas pile?
 We investigate what it’s all about, so you can make the fast choice.

 Intermittent fasting is known, albeit anecdotally, to be a better way to reduce body fat than other methods of weight loss, as well as controlling blood sugar levels, all while training your mind and gut to deal with hunger better.

 It means having short cycles of not eating (i.e. fasting) followed by eating, repeatedly, and it’s often used as an umbrella term for a series of dieting protocols based on the scheduling of meals – rather than cutting calories in order to achieve fat loss.

 Some versions of intermittent fasting restrict calories on certain days to reduce overall weekly calorie intake causing weight loss, which some see as an easier way to diet.
 Other protocols call for long periods every day without eating – said by some to increase fat-burning potential.

 Intermittent fasting protocols:

 5:2 fasting: Usually partial (around 500kcal) fasting for 2 consecutive days per week.